bendqh1/bash/ubuntu_apache_mysql_php_https.md

 The following program is comprised of three files and is aimed to be used as a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment bootstrapper.

-It is aimed to be used on raw Debian systems (anything that doesn't come with the OS wasn't installed) and to establish web domain associated web applications.
+It is aimed to be used on fresh Debian installations and to host a web application.

 ## The program